 - Pie crust cut-outs: I like these large flowers, but ANY form can be used.
-But take into account that very intricate patterns might not hold the shape well after they are baked.
+But take into account that very intricate patterns might not hold their shape well after they are baked.
 My favorite ones are simple flowers, stars, hearts, and circles.

-- The topping: I slightly overlap the shapes but leave space here and there so that the juices can bubble up and thicken while baking (image 4).
+- The topping: I slightly overlap the shapes but leave space here and there so that the juices can bubble up and thicken while baking.

 - Crust - you can make it ahead and have it in the refrigerator for 3-4 days, well wrapped.
 Or make it a month ahead and freeze it.
 When ready to bake put it in the refrigerator a day or two before you plan to use it so it thaws slowly.

 - Filling - you can keep the sliced plums in the freezer for a few weeks before using it.
 Use them directly without defrosting them first.

 My favorite way is at room temperature with a sprinkling of powdered sugar.
 It also works well with a scoop of ice cream, as most cobblers do.

 Individual desserts: make them in ramekins and serve each person their own little cute dessert.